Blamechance/digital-cottage/content/The Messy Workbench/The Messy Workbench.md

 ---
-title: "Projects"
+title: The Messy Workbench
 date: 2023-07-26T22:53
 enableToc: false
 tags:
   - MOC
 ---
-### Napkin sketches, working products, and everything in between.
+A space for tinkering and building.

+## Directory:
 %% Begin Waypoint %%
 - **attachments**